Nonlinearity mediated miscibility dynamics of mass-imbalanced binary Bose Einstein condensate for circular atomtronics: Dynamics of the Condensate Mixture

-Therefore, Fig.\ref{mixed}(a) to Fig.\ref{mixed}(d) suggest designing a physical situation when AC peaks will get separated in time during some FR instances to distinguish and measure two isotopic condensates from their mixture.
+Therefore, Fig.\ref{mixed}(a) to Fig.\ref{mixed}(c) suggest designing a physical situation when AC peaks will get separated in time during some FR instances to distinguish and measure two components from their mixture.
 The key physical parameters to control the dynamics are the radius of the ring trap ($r_{0}$), interspecies interaction ($a_{12}$) and time.
-It is clear from Fig.\ref{mixed} that the interspecies interaction, $a_{12}=1.0\;a_{11}$, and ring radius, $r_{0}=12 a_{\perp}$, do not help in isotope separation during the whole temporal dynamics.
+It is clear from Fig.\ref{mixed} that the interspecies interaction, $a_{12}=1.0\;a_{11}$, and ring radius, $r_{0}=12 l_{0}$, do not help in spatial separation during the whole temporal dynamics.
 Below, we will explore the influence of interspecies interaction on the individual revival dynamics of the isotopes.